Your Go-To Resource for Disability Stories

 - Disability Matters: A Toolkit for Newsrooms

-One in four adults in the United States have a disability.
-It’s our nation’s largest minority group and the only one that anyone can join at any time.
+One in four adults in the U.S. have a disability, making it our nation’s largest minority group and the only one that anyone can join at any time.
 People with disabilities also have diverse and intersecting identities.
-Everyone is represented: all genders, all ages, all religions, all socioeconomic levels, and all ethnic backgrounds.
 That’s why the language used to describe people with disabilities is very individualistic.

 Person-first language emphasizes the person, not the disability.
 By placing the person first, the disability is no longer the primary, defining characteristic of an individual, but one of several aspects of the whole person.
 Alternatively, identity-first language emphasizes a person’s disability as a core part of their identity.